lisp-mirror/eql5/README-1.md

   LIBS        += ... -Lc:/eql5
 ```

-Since EQL requires the C compiler anyway (not the bytecode compiler), you
+Since EQL5 requires the C compiler anyway (not the bytecode compiler), you
 should put this line in your `~/.eclrc`:

 ```